 #1 Brokerage model

 As we all know, a Broker is someone that brings buyer and seller together in order to facilitate a transaction.
 The broker is only paid commission for the services rendered to the organisation.
 Such brokers are not the original owner of the product, their own is to introduce the buyer to seller and get a commission for their service.

 #2 Infomediary model

-The infomediary model do not really have any product that they are selling.
+The infomediary model does not really have any product that they are selling.
 They are not brokers as well.
 Their own interest is to review products and guide buyers on how to make the best decision.
-So, when you get to any site and they provide information on different products, know that they are running infomediary model of e-business.
+So, when you get to any site and they provide information on different products, know that they are running the infomediary model of e-business.